 Brisbane is a vibrant modern Australian city, with a friendly laid back attitude.
 This riverside city has so much to offer from incredible nature, to shopping, and some amazing dining experiences.
-If you are based in this beautiful city on your next trip to Australia, we have written this article to help inspire your perfect 1 week Brisbane itinerary.
-We answer all your pressing questions such as where can I see kangaroos to what are the best road trips from Brisbane.
-So sit back, relax and let us help you plan your week in Brisbane.
+If you are based in this beautiful city on your next trip to Australia, I have written this article to help inspire your perfect 1 week Brisbane itinerary.
+I answer all your pressing questions such as where can I see kangaroos (because Australia right) to what are the best things to do in Brisbane.
+So sit back, relax and let me help you plan your Brisbane itinerary.

-- How much money do you need for a 1 week in Brisbane
+- How much money do you need for your Brisbane itinerary?

 - Lone Pine Koala Sanctuary